gitter-badger/ywam-firebase/README.md

 Finally run `firebase deploy` to push up all files in the /dist folder to firebase hosting, set the firebase database rules, and deploy all cloud functions.

+### Setup
+create a user account and go to setup page currently... #!/base/setup follow instructions to add site_admin permissions for yourself via firebase console.

 _